 USB 3.0 devices became mainstream in about 2012 and now in 2015 many systems ship with exclusively USB 3.0 ports.
-Since USB 3.0 is significantly newer than Windows 7 Service Pack 1 and Microsoft does not include native USB 3.0 drivers in the Windows 7 installation media.
-If USB 3.0 ports are used for the Bootable USB of Windows 7 with SATA drivers USB, the keyboard or the mouse (no other USB devices should be attached for installation) the installation will crash/freeze as Windows 7 simply does not know how to handle this hardware.
+2011 Windows 7 Installation Media does not contain USB 3.0 Drivers and if USB 3.0 ports are used for the Bootable USB of Windows 7 with SATA drivers USB, the keyboard or the mouse (no other USB devices should be attached for installation) the installation will crash/freeze as Windows 7 simply does not know how to handle this hardware.

-The systems shipped from 2012-2015 had the ability to disable USB 3.0 in UEFI BIOS reverting all the ports to USB 2.0 ports which Windows 7 could understand.
-Systems released in 2016 do not have this functionality and the installation media must be updated for installation to proceed.
+Systems shipped from 2012-2015 had the ability to disable USB 3.0 in UEFI BIOS reverting all the ports to USB 2.0 ports which 2011 Windows 7 Installation Media can recognise.
+Systems released in 2016 or later do not have this functionality and the installation media must be updated for installation to proceed.

 - Power down your computer.
 Wait 10 seconds and power it up.
 Press F2 at the Dell BIOS Screen.